RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Method 1, shortcuts**

-Shortcuts are very easy to setup, on Windows you can simply copy any .lnk file from the Start Menu into the `ports` or `desktop` ROMs folders and then you can launch them directly from inside ES-DE.
+Shortcuts are very easy to setup, on Windows you can simply copy any .lnk file from the Start Menu into the `ports` or `desktop` system folders and then you can launch them directly from inside ES-DE.
 You can also create shortcuts manually to any file by right clicking on it in Explorer and selecting _Create shortcut_.

-Likewise on Unix you can copy any .desktop shortcut into the ROMs directories and they can then be launched by ES-DE.
+Likewise on Unix you can copy any .desktop shortcut into these system directories and they can then be launched by ES-DE.

 Here's an example on Windows:
 ```